 A. Context of Passage Containing Textual Affinities

 “The exodus” comprises two events, the action Yahweh takes against Pharaoh within Egypt, facilitating the Israelites’ escape from there, and the action he takes against Pharaoh at the Red Sea (or Reed Sea: it’s not certain which is the right translation).
-“The splitting of the sea takes the exodus story to a new level,” to a whole other kind of sign and spectacle, one that “takes us into the realm of cosmic battle” (Meyers, Exodus, 115).
+“The splitting of the sea takes the exodus story to a new level,” to a whole other kind of sign and spectacle, one that “takes us into the realm of cosmic battle” (Meyers).
 That event finally demonstrates that Yahweh reigns.

 When it happens, the Israelites are already out of Egypt and on their way to Canaan, and one might have expected Pharaoh to breathe a sigh of relief and focus on the need for Egypt to recover from its trauma.
 But Yahweh is not finished, and he announces the intention to inspire Pharaoh to give chase to the Israelites.
 “I will show my splendor through Pharaoh and through all his force, and the Egyptians will acknowledge that I am Yahweh.”
 The Israelites were fearful, “they cried out to Yahweh, and said to Moses, ‘Was it because there were no graves in Egypt that you took us to die in the wilderness?’”
-Moses responds “like a kind pastor” (Davies, Exodus 1–18, 2:252): “Don’t be fearful, take your stand and see Yahweh’s deliverance, which he will effect for you today, because the Egyptians you have seen today you will not see again ever.
+Moses responds “like a kind pastor” (G. I Davies): “Don’t be fearful, take your stand and see Yahweh’s deliverance, which he will effect for you today, because the Egyptians you have seen today you will not see again ever.
 Yahweh will fight for you.
 You yourselves are to shut up” (14:10–14).

 Following Yahweh’s bidding, “Moses extended his hand over the sea, and Yahweh caused the sea to go, by means of a powerful east wind all night, and made the sea into dry ground.
 The water divided and the Israelites came through the middle of the sea on the dry ground, with the water a wall for them on their right and on their left.”
 The Egyptians tried to flee, but Yahweh then got Moses to cause the sea to come back.
 Thus “Yahweh scattered the Egyptians into the middle of the sea.… Israel saw the strong hand with which Yahweh acted against the Egyptians, and they were in awe of Yahweh.
 They had faith in Yahweh and in Moses his servant” (14:16–31).
-Thus was achieved “the true goal of the contest at the Sea of Reeds,” or at least one true goal, “the ‘conversion’ of the Israelites” (Kass, Founding, 198).
+Thus was achieved “the true goal of the contest at the Sea of Reeds,” or at least one true goal, “the ‘conversion’ of the Israelites” (Kass).
 They had moved from fear of the Egyptians to fear of Yahweh, though it did not stay that way (Yang).

 B. Context of Related Passages